espnet/espnet/egs2/TEMPLATE/svs1/README.md

 - If the phoneme annotation are misaligned with notes in time domain, align phonemes (from `label`) and note-lyric pairs (from `musicXML`) through g2p. (eg. [Ofuton](https://github.com/espnet/espnet/tree/master/egs2/ofuton_p_utagoe_db/svs1))

-- For some datasets such as natsume or namine, there is a method to automatically repair missing silences in the dataset.
-When you run stage 1 and encounter errors such as "Lyrics are longer than phones" or "Phones are longer than lyrics", the code that needs to be fixed will be automatically printed out.
-You only need to copy this code into the `get_error_dict` method in `egs2/TEMPLATE/svs1/pyscripts/utils/prep_segments.py`.
-Depending on the suggested input_type, copy it into the hts or xml's error_dict respectively.
+- We also offer some automatic fixes for missing silences in the dataset.
+During the stage1, when you encounter errors such as "Lyrics are longer than phones" or "Phones are longer than lyrics", the scripts will auto-generated the fixing code.
+You may need to put the code into the `get_error_dict` method in `egs2/TEMPLATE/svs1/pyscripts/utils/prep_segments.py`.
+Noted that depending on the suggested input_type, you may want to copy it into either the `hts` or `xml`'s error_dict.
+(For more information, please check [namine](https://github.com/espnet/espnet/tree/master/egs2/namine_ritsu_utagoe_db/svs1) or [natsume](https://github.com/espnet/espnet/tree/master/egs2/natsume/svs1)

 Specially, the note-lyric pairs can be rebuilt through other melody files, like `MIDI`, if there's something wrong with the note duration. (eg. [Natsume](https://github.com/espnet/espnet/tree/master/egs2/natsume/svs1))